pycontrails.core.flight

 Return trajectory as GeoJSON FeatureCollection of MultiLineStrings.

-Flight data is grouped according to values of key.
+If key is provided, Flight data is grouped according to values of key.
 Each group gives rise to a Feature containing a MultiLineString geometry.
-LineStrings can be split over the antimeridian.
+Each MultiLineString can optionally be split over the antimeridian.

 Parameters:

-• key (str) – Name of data column to group by
+• key (str, optional) – If provided, name of data column to group by.

 Returns: